BenMajestix/BenMajestix/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
-A Terminal C++ 3d Game Engine
+Learning C and making small Games with it.
 - 🌱 I’m currently learning ...
-Bash-Scripting and packaging something for the AUR
+Bash-Scripting and C
-- 👯 I’m looking to collaborate on ... my Friends who are not into coding (aww man)
+- 👯 I’m looking to collaborate on ...
+OpenSource Game Engines
-- 💬 Ask me about ...
-Linux haha
+- 💬 Ask me about ... my Journey with Linux
 - 📫 How to reach me: ...
-Discord Majestix#9484
+Majestix#9484
 - ⚡ Fun fact: ...
-SN15 YAY
+SN20